Sabnock-k/MalImage/README.md

  - (Optionally you can change the icon by downloading and using resource hacker)

  After converting do the following

+ Click Add to archive
  ![Alt Text](archive.png)

- add change the name to cutedog then click Create SFX archive
+ Change the name to cutedog then click Create SFX archive
  ![alt text](image.png)

  Go to advance then click SFX options